zilishen/documentation/SUPPORT.md

 ## Commercial support

 Commercial support for these projects may be available.
-Please get in touch with [F5 sales](https://www.f5.com/products/get-f5) or check your contract details for more information.
+Please get in touch with [F5 NGINX sales](https://www.f5.com/products/get-f5) or check your contract details for more information.

 ## Community Support